 Redfish, also known as Red Drum, is the most popular saltwater fish in Florida that can be caught all year round.
-Albeit being everywhere, redfish do not care too much about the water, underwater structure, what they feed on, or anything else.
+Albeit everywhere, redfish do not care too much about the water, underwater structure, what they feed on, or anything else.
 Since they thrive in several areas and eat anything that comes under their nose in any part of the water column, you can enjoy catching redfish anywhere in Florida and just about anyhow.

-How do you catch redfish in Southwest Florida?
+How Do You Catch Redfish in Southwest Florida?

-Most redfish anglers mistakenly use equipment that is not adequately suited to their objective.
+Most redfish anglers mistakenly use equipment not adequately suited to their objective.
 Fishing lines, spinning rods, and reels can be used to catch redfish.
-However, you need to know the tidal flow or if you will be using live bait or artificial lures.
+However, you need to know the tidal flow or if you will use live bait or artificial lures.
 Some fishermen believe the size and presentation of redfish lures are more important than lure color (green, yellow, white, or chartreuse tail).
 Fish-shaped plugs, gold spoons, jig heads, and shrimplike plastic worms are effective baits and lures.
 Expect explosive strikes on lures like poppers when redfish get to the surface.

 Live or cut bait is ideal for fishing redfish.
 However, it is certainly not necessary.
 Of all the coastal fish species, bull redfish are one of the easiest to fool with lures.
 Redfish are an eccentric game fish to target with artificial bait because they will gladly eat a vast array of lures – weedless spoons and topwater plugs for shallow water and swimbaits or bucktail jigs for deeper water.
 A popping cork is also ideal in fishing for redfish and speckled trout.

-Moreover, redfish do not care much about water depth or clarity, as long as there is profuse food.
+Moreover, redfish do not care much about water depth or clarity as long as there is profuse food.
 This does not imply that bull redfish do not adjust to environmental factors; it is just that they thrive in different conditions.

 Given their adaptable nature, the redfish diet is not primarily focused on one or two meals.
 Habitually, they will eat whatever is in their area at that particular moment.
 Live crabs or shrimp can be used as artificial baits in redfish fishing.